dalex01/fsnd_my_favorite_artists/README.md

 * To see this project on your PC you should just clone repository with command `git clone https://github.com/dalex01/fsnd_my_favorite_artists.git` and start index.html file.
 * Or [click](dalex01.github.io/fsnd_my_favorite_artists)

-Python 3 should be used to run this project.
 App is web-based and platform-agnostic but it was developed on machine with Windows 8 installed.

 ## Features